amberframework/docs/getting-started/models/README.md

 Amber is independent of your choice of model architectures.
 We (Core members) have built two ORM models: Granite and Crecto.
 We also think Jennifer built by Roman Kalnytskyi(@imdrasil) is a good option.

-When you generate a new amber project, you can specify with model you prefer.
+When you generate a new amber project, you can specify which model you prefer.

 ```bash
 amber new blog -m crecto --deps
 ```

-We currently support `granite` and `crecto`.
-This option defaults to `granite`.
+We currently support `granite` and `crecto` and default to `granite`.

 ## Granite